Configure

 The Input Redundancy health page can be used to monitor input sources and manually switch sources.

 1. Edit the Multiplexing service from the Services page.
+Alternatively, go to the services Statistics view.

 2. Select Input redundancy to display the input sources, and their redundancies and statuses.